Equivalent substitution in the control theory: Introduction

-Let us include into consideration all functions resulting from the pointwise limit.
-It is obvious that all the limit functions belong to a closed, bounded set of functions defined on $ [0, T] $, which we denote by ${\cal KC}^1 [0, T] $.
-The two functions from the set ${\cal KC}^1 [0, T] $ are equivalent (equal), if these functions are equal on a set of full measure.
+Let us include into consideration all the functions $u(t) \in KC^1 [0, T]$ resulting from pointwise convergence.
+It is obvious that all limit functions belong to a closed, bounded set of functions defined on $ [0, T] $, which we denote by ${\cal KC}^1 [0, T] $.
+The two functions from the set ${\cal KC}^1 [0, T] $ are equivalent (equal) if these functions are equal on a set of full measure.
+It is clear that all measurable functions on $[0,T]$ belong to ${\cal KC}^1 [0, T] $.

 We will solve the above formulated optimization problem (\ref{eqsub2b}) on the set ${\cal KC}^1 [0, T] $, i.e. \be J (u, t) \lrar \binf_{{u \in{\cal KC}^1 [0, T]},{t \in [0, T]}}. \ee